yannh/homepage/content/posts/cache-hiss.md

 What happened?

  * The first request returned content served by the origin, it was a cache MISS.
- * The other 99 requests served data from the CDN cache, populated by the first requests.
+ * The other 99 requests were not sent to the origin, served data from the CDN cache, populated by the first requests.
 They are, technically, cache HITs.

 Unintuitively enough - while the requests that returned cache HITs did not go to the origin, they were waiting, some for up to 10second, for the first request to complete.
+According to the RFC 9211, those are even cache MISSes...

 Cache HISS?